 Comprehensive Information Guide

-Stem cell transplant is a lengthy and complex experience.
+Stem cell/bone marrow transplant is a lengthy and complex experience.
 To help you and your caregivers understand the procedure and help you feel as comfortable as possible through every step of care, we have developed the comprehensive, printed education guide,

 Adult Stem Cell Transplantation: An Information Guide for Patients and Caregivers.
 Information from this guide